Get a Demo

 What is RTP in Casino

 What is RTP in online casino games, and why does it matter?
-RTP in casino parlance literally means Return to Player.
-That figure is a theoretical representation of the fraction of all the money played in a particular game that is paid to players over time.
+The RTP casino metric, in casino parlance, literally means Return to Player.
+This figure represents the percentage of total wagers that a game is programmed to return to players over time.

 What Does RTP Mean in Online Casino Games?